 mission and goals, and successful programs communicate scientific findings back

-to participants so that they can see their individual contribution as part of
+to participants so that they can see their individual contributions as part of

 the big picture of project results.